Robotics-DAI-FMFI-UK/mikes-generic/README.md

 1. console-control

-   A simple robot steering from ncurses console using arrow keys.
+   A simple robot steering from ncurses console using arrow keys

+2. generic

+   A demo project that shows use of all modules from mikes-common project, but has no other particular purpose

+3. sick

+   The project for SICK robot day 2018.